ibm-cloud-docs/satellite/direct-link-tutorial.md

 :   No. You must have both an RHCOS-enabled location and you must use RHCOS hosts in your location to use Direct Link.

 Can I redirect all traffic to {{site.data.keyword.cloud_notm}} over Direct Link instead of Internet?
 :   Currently, not all services support Direct Link.
-So, depending on the services you use it might or might not be possible for all traffic to use Direct Link.
+Whether all traffic can use Direct Link depends on which services you use.
+Check the documentation for each service to verify its connectivity requirements.

 What {{site.data.keyword.cloud_notm}} services can I access over Direct Link to avoid accessing them over Internet?
 :   After following these instructions, {{site.data.keyword.satelliteshort}} and OpenShift on {{site.data.keyword.satelliteshort}} will work across Direct Link.
 If additional services are deployed into a {{site.data.keyword.satelliteshort}} location, check the documentation for each service to verify their connectivity requirements, as some services require public internet access.